Azure/azure-event-hubs/samples/kafka/akka/README.md

 #### Consumer application.conf

 Update the `bootstrap.servers` and `sasl.jaas.config` values in `consumer/src/main/resources/application.conf` to direct the consumer to the Event Hubs Kafka endpoint with the correct authentication.
+Note that Akka Streams automatically uses the `application.conf` file to load configurations, so changing it's name or location will break this tutorial unless other steps to load configurations are taken.

 ```config
 akka.kafka.consumer {